cmu courses

 - My favorite class this year was 15-251.
 It was as if one took all the good parts of Concepts and put it into a class.
 We were exposed to a wide range of different “great theoretical ideas” and I found each lecture to be AMAZING and well done.
 Too much to be said, just take the class!

-I had a rough relationship with 15-150.
-The professor is really nice and wonderful but I regretfully couldn’t bring myself to pay attention in class.
-The class generally felt like I was being walked through documentation and not actually fundamentally teaching me new skills, that said, I probably did work on my existing skills and perhaps new ones, but I certainly didn’t feel it.
-In addition, I felt like the grading was often too pedantic and unreliable which also affected my relationship with this class.
-I did well, however. - 15-386 was certainly a very interesting class and if you’re interested in neuroscience and computer science, I highly recommend.
+- 15-386 was certainly a very interesting class and if you’re interested in neuroscience and computer science, I highly recommend.
 At many times, I found the professor to be unengaging, however he’s very nice and very open to feedback (he incorporated my feedback into his lessons which I found very useful).
 The HWs will often focus on a specific lecture in the past few weeks but the other lectures are a) very interesting to learn about from a biological and cs pov and b) will be useful for the exams.
 He made it easy to do well in the class and had many chances to get extra credit through further exploring and experimenting with the ideas learned in class which was really fun and pushed me to think about how we can test these tools to better understand them.
 The textbook we used, Trappenberg, was also well made and explains many more topics if you’re interested in this field.

 - I’m really interested in religions and so 79-281 made sense to take as a gen ed.
 The content was all very interesting and thought provoking, though I often felt lectured without the ability to ask questions in class due to a number of reasons (not being noticed and not finding a good time, for example).
 I still really enjoyed the class and found the essays fun to write.